 (coriander is a kind of flavouring)

-(Other definitions for coriander that I've seen before include "Parsley-like herb used in cooking", "spice", "Spice", "Aromatic herb", "An aromatic seed; carried on (anag.)", "Plant with spicy fruit", "plant", "Culinary herb", "Herb used with carrot for soup" and "leaves for cooking".)
+(Other definitions for coriander that I've seen before include "Parsley-like herb used in cooking", "Spice", "leaves for cooking", "Carried on with the strange herb", "An aromatic seed; carried on (anag.)", "Plant with spicy fruit", "spice", "Aromatic herb", "Herb used with carrot for soup" and "Culinary herb".)